Scottish Shipwrecks

 Screenshot-2022-10-14-at-08.05.59

-The pictures above are frame grabs from a video shot in November 2014, they are somewhat grainy but will give a general impression of what you may see on a dive.
+The pictures above are frame grabs from a video shot in November 2014, they are somewhat grainy but will give a general impression of the appearance of the wreck.

 Share this: